solisruj/SBIO_Tools/README.md

 # Simple Bioinformatic Tools (SBIO_Tools)
 SBIO Tools are simple python bioinformatic scripts and notebooks written by me to perform simple bioinformatic analysis.
 Links references will be provided for external programs, and material used to either pull simple genome assembly stats or create fast and ready graphs using the pythons seaborn module.

+# Graphing
+Contains basic scripts with textual user interfaces for quick graphing.
+* Barplot.py
+* Boxplot.py
+* Dendrogram_Heatmap.py
+* Heatmap.py
+* Hexbin_plot.py
+* Histogram.py
+* Scatterplot_Matrix.py
+* Scatter_plot.py
+* Simple_Regression_plot.py

+# NCBI Genome Download
+Is a script that uses NCBI's FTP to download genomic information (e.g. genbank, fasta, faa, etc).
+Because NCBI is used widely by many researchers.
+It is good to limit downloads or downloading information when their is minimum activity on the site.

 # Notebooks
 Contains markdown, jupyter notebooks, and additional files to conduct a simple pipeline.